RuaraidhCurr/Notes/SalesForce/PD1 Notes/Development Fundamentals/Understand Execution Context.md

 ```

 ## Working with Limits
 The two limits you will probably be the most concerned with involve the number of SOQL queries or DML statements.
+This leads to developers needing to go back and "bulkify" the code.
 ### Common Governor Limits ran into
 Apex triggers can receive up to 200 records at once.
-SOQL Queries is 100 and DML statements are 150
+SOQL Queries is 100 and DML statements are 150.